dovecot/documentation/source/admin_manual/lua.rst

 it's own memory pool, which is guaranteed to be released when script is unloaded.

 When script is loaded, :func:`script_init` function is called if found.

-This can return non-zero to indicate that the script has a problem.
+.. versionchanged:: v2.4.0;v3.0.0 ``script_init`` return value is no longer checked.

 When script is being unloaded, :func:`script_deinit` function is called if found.